fvaleri/strimzi-debugging/sessions/008/README.md

 # ...
 ```

-That was straightforward, but how the transaction state is managed by the coordinator?
+That was straightforward, but how is the transaction state managed by the coordinator?
-In `__transaction_state-20` record payloads we can see all transaction state changes keyed by TID `kafka-trans-0` (we also have PID+epoch).
+In `__transaction_state-20` record payloads, we can see all transaction state changes keyed by TID `kafka-trans-0` (we also have PID+epoch).
 The transaction starts in the `Empty` state, then we have two `Ongoing` state changes (one for each partition registration).
-Then, when the commit is called, we have `PrepareCommit` state change, which means the broker is now doomed to commit.
+Then, when the commit is called, we have `PrepareCommit` state change, which means the broker is now committed to the transaction.
 This happens in the last batch, where the state is changed to `CompleteCommit`, terminating  the transaction.

 ```sh